-Simply perfect fresh cranberry scones (or use frozen cranberries).
+Simply perfect cranberry scones that can be made with fresh cranberries or frozen cranberries.
 Crisp and golden on the outside and light and tender on the inside!

-- Fresh cranberry scones are the perfect sweet and tart bake.
+- Cranberry scones are the perfect sweet and tart bake.

 - You’ll love the golden, crispy outside of these scones, paired with the light and tender inside!

 Cranberries – you can use either fresh or frozen cranberries.
-For frozen cranberries, use from frozen.
+For frozen cranberries, use from frozen and allow a bit more baking time.
 If fresh or frozen cranberries aren’t an option, you could substitute dried cranberries, but I would reduce the added sugar in the scones by a Tablespoon or two, to compensate for the extra sweetness of the dried cranberries as compared to the fresh or frozen.

 Lemon Juice – the lemon juice in this recipe is used mainly to sour the milk, but that said, don’t substitute buttermilk for the milk, as it may affect the rising agents differently.
 You could substitute orange juice for the lemon juice, for similar results, but with a subtle orange flavour.
 If you don’t have either lemon or orange juice, simply omit the juice.